bigskysoftware/htmx/www/essays/hypermedia-friendly-scripting.md

 provide to integrate with the DOM and to trigger events, then that is a good route to go to adapt them to a Hypermedia-Driven approach.

-But, if not, and if there are no good alternatives, then use the JavaScript library as it is designed, and then simply try to limit the conceptual exposure of that library to the rest of the application.
+But, if not, and if there are no good alternatives, then use the JavaScript library as it is designed.

+Yes, try to isolate the non-hypermedia friendly library from the rest of the application, but, in general, do not spend too much of your [complexity budget](https://hyperscript.org/docs/#debugging) on conceptual purity: sufficient unto the day is the evil thereof.